• Skip to primary navigation

 • Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and line a cupcake tin with cupcake cases and put an Oreo biscuit in the bottom of each cupcake case

-• To make the sponge, mix together the butter and sugar, using a silicone or wooden spoon, until smooth
+• To make the sponge, mix together the butter and sugar, ideally using an electric mixer for 3-5 minutes

-• Add the eggs and vanilla extract and whisk well
+• Add the eggs and vanilla extract and mix in

-• Then whisk in the self raising flour
+• Then gently mix in the self raising flour

 • Divide the mixture between the 12 cupcake cases

-• Bake them for 20 minutes or until they are golden brown and a skewer inserted in the centre of the cupcakes comes out clean.
+• Bake them for 20-25 minutes or until they are golden brown and a thin skewer inserted in the centre of the cupcakes comes out clean.
 Leave to cool completely

 • Crush the Oreos for the buttercream into crumbs using either a food processor, or in a bowl with the end of a rolling pin, then stir them into the buttercream